silum/astrokat-wiki/Basic-definitions-used-in-astrokat.md

 ```

 An observation contains the following elements and items:
-* **Instrument** defining the subarray correlator setup.
-If the instrument element is not specified, the default assumption will be that the observation can be scheduled for any active instrument.
+* **Instrument** defining the subarray correlator _`product`_.
+If the product element is not specified, the default assumption will be that the observation can be scheduled for any active instrument.
 * **Observation Loop** containing a sequence of LST ranges, each LST element provides a list of targets to observe over that sidereal time range.
 When converting from a catalogue, the LST range is calculated from the RA of the listed targets.
 * **Target List** and **Calibration Standards** are targets, each specified as:
 _`name=<name>, radec=<HH:MM:SS.f, DD:MM:SS.f>, tags=<cal/target>, duration=<sec>`_